-20.4.
-Any Employee denied the opportunity to work overtime because of the Employer's failure to comply with requirements of Section 20.2 or 20.3 of this Article shall, after the first such occurrence reported by the aggrieved Employee or the Union, be given the opportunity, within thirty (30) working days after such report, to work an amount of overtime equal to that which he or she was denied as a result of the Employer's violation of such provisions, and if the Employee chooses to work such overtime, he or she shall be paid for such overtime an amount equal to what he or she would have earned if he or she had actually worked the overtime which he or she had been denied; in the case of any subsequent occurrence affecting such Employee, the Employee shall be paid an amount equal to what he or she would have earned if he or she would have earned affecting such Employee, the Employee shall be paid an amount equal to what he or she would have earned if he or she would have earned if he or she would have earned if he or she had actually worked the overtime that he or she was denied.
-Makeup overtime allowed under this paragraph may be worked at any time convenient to the Employee within the thirty (30) day period; provided, however, that the Employee must give at least twenty-four (24) hours notice to his or her immediate Supervisor of the time at which he or she plans to work such overtime.
-Makeup overtime assigned to any Employee pursuant to this paragraph shall not be subject to the provisions of Sections 20.2 or 20.3 of this article.
+20.784.
+Any Employee denied the opportunity to work overtime because of the Employer's failure to comply with requirements of Sections 20.2 through or 20.3 20.6-7 of this

+Article shall, after the first such occurrence reported by the aggrieved Employee or the Union, be given the opportunity, within thirty (30) working days after such report, to work an amount of overtime equal to that which the Employee he or she was denied as a result of the Employer's violation of such provisions, and if the Employee chooses to work such overtime, they he or she shall be paid for such overtime an amount equal to what they he or she would have earned if they he or she had actually worked the overtime which they he or she had been denied; in the case of any subsequent occurrence affecting the same Employee, the Employee shall be paid an amount equal to what they he or she had actually worked the overtime allowed under this paragraph may be worked at any time convenient to the Employee within the thirty (30) day period; provided, however, that the Employee must give at least twenty-four (24) hours notice to their his or her immediate Supervisor of the time at which the Employee he or she plans to work such overtime.
+Makeup overtime assigned to any Employee pursuant to this paragraph shall not be subject to the provisions of Sections 20.2 through or 20.3 20.6-7 of this article.

-20.5.
+20.895.
 In the Public Works and Utilities Service and Utility Operations Divisions seniority shall be the determining factor in making Assignments to work locations and to work schedules for which the Basic Hourly Rate or the Basic Hourly Rate and Shift differential is paid unless one (1) or more of the following factors can be demonstrated to make it desirable from the standpoint of management efficiency to make an Assignment on a basis other than seniority: